Key Takeaways

 What Does the Air Filter In Your HVAC System Do?

 The primary function of HVAC air filters is to remove harmful particles from the air as it flows through the system.
-This filtration ensures that your indoor air quality is up to the mark.
+This filtration ensures your indoor air quality is up to standard.
 Hence, they are an important component of your air conditioner.

 What Is MERV Rating?

-To measure the efficiency of filters, experts use the Minimum Efficiency Reporting Value (MERV).
-MERV is a chart that rates filters based on their ability to capture particles.
-The rating ranges from 1 to 16, with 16 awarded to air filter types with the best filtering ability.
-The MERV ratings for different types of filters vary depending on their quality and manufacturer.
+To measure filter efficiency, experts use the Minimum Efficiency Reporting Value (MERV).
+MERV is a rating scale that evaluates filters based on their ability to capture particles.
+The rating ranges from 1 to 16, with 16 awarded to air filter types with the highest filtration performance.
+MERV ratings vary by filter type and manufacturer.
 It is always mentioned on the package.

 That said, opting for the highest MERV rating isn’t always the wisest decision.
-These filters are costly and more filtering can lead to higher airflow resistance.
-This resistance causes strain on your HVAC unit and will lower its efficiency in the long run.
+These filters are costly, and more filtering can lead to higher airflow resistance.
+This resistance places strain on your HVAC unit and reduces its efficiency over time.

-Most residential HVAC systems have a MERV 8 filter installed by default.
-Upgrading to the recommended MERV 13 rated filter will remove viruses along with other contaminants.
+Most residential HVAC systems are equipped with a MERV 8 filter by default.
+Upgrading to the recommended MERV 13-rated filter will remove viruses along with other contaminants.
 Thus, leading to better indoor air quality.
-But as stated above, consult with an HVAC professional to see if your system can handle a MERV 13 filter or not.
+As noted above, consult an HVAC professional to determine whether your system can handle a MERV 13 filter.

 7 Main Air Filter Types

-The primary difference between air filter types is their ability to filter various air-borne pollutants present in your home.
+The primary difference between air filter types is their ability to remove various air-borne pollutants present in your home.
 This ability depends on the type and layout of the materials used.
-For example, tightly woven, layered material will filter better than thinner material.
+For example, a tightly woven, layered material will filter better than a thinner material.

 So, to choose the most suitable HVAC filter type for your home, you need to understand how well each type of filter material performs.